Spring Hill, Queensland: Geography

 Spring Hill is located 2 km north of the central business district.
 Parts of Spring Hill can be considered to be extensions of the Brisbane CBD.

 The Northern Busway serves the suburb via the Normanby bus stop.
-The suburb is home to an established gay bar called The Sportsman Hotel that has been operating for more than 30 years.

 History

 Spring Hill was originally called Spring Hollow because natural springs in the area supplemented Brisbane's early water supply from the Tank Stream and its dam.
 The name Spring Hill came into use when prominent citizens began living on the ridge.
 Boundary Street in Spring Hill and also in West End were named due to the policy of preventing the Jagera and Turrbal peoples from being within the boundaries of the British settlement at night.

 All Saints' Anglican Church was opened in 1862.
 In 1869 it was rebuilt and dedicated.
 It was consecrated in 1885.

 Spring Hill is one of the oldest residential neighbourhoods in Brisbane, with many houses dating from the nineteenth century.
 As an example, some of the house lots in Sedgebrook Street were surveyed in the 1870s.
 However, in recent decades much of the older residential and commercial structures have been demolished to be replaced by modern office blocks and apartment buildings.

 A Primitive Methodist Church opened at 48 Leichhardt Street on Sunday 12 July 1874, when it was described as "situated on the highest and most pleasant point of Spring Hill ... a handsome and substantially-built brick edifice, about 51 feet long and 34 feet wide ... capable of comfortably accommodating 200 persons".
 It was designed by architect Richard Gailey.
 Having been used as a place of worship for over 100 years, the Methodist Church offered the church building for sale in February 1977, although it was not sold until 30 March 1978, after which it has had a number of commercial occupants.
 The church building was listed on the Brisbane Heritage Register on 1 January 2004.
 It is the earliest surviving church in Spring Hill.